 Nursing, midwifery and care staff represent a significant proportion of the health and care workforce.
 The ten aspirational commitments that underpin Leading Change, Adding Value (LCAV) help us focus our efforts on areas where we are likely to find unwarranted variations in care.
-Three of those commitment place patients, families, carers and those we care for at the centre of all we do.
+Three of those commitments place patients, families, carers and those we care for at the centre of all we do.

 We will be centred on individuals experiencing high value care